 Pause underperforming ads and re-allocate more marketing budget to high-performing ones.

-Use LinkedIn’s analytics tools to track key metrics and optimize your strategy.
+Use LinkedIn’s analytics tools for conversion tracking and insights into key metrics to optimize your strategy.

 Further reading: 10 Proven Steps to LinkedIn Ads Success

-We’ve helped brands leverage social ads to capture more leads, drive higher sales, and accelerate business growth.
+At HawkSEM, we’ve helped brands like Honda, Microsoft, and Verizon make the most of their marketing efforts through social media ads that capture more leads, highlight thought leadership, drive higher sales, and accelerate business growth.

 If you need help running and managing successful LinkedIn ad campaigns, book your free consultation today.